How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 Notion AI Meeting Notes locks you out below Business

 Notion's /meet command records, transcribes, and summarizes — all inside Notion.
 Beautiful.
-But per Notion's official help docs, AI Meeting Notes requires a Business plan or higher (starting around $20/user/month).
+But per Notion's help docs, AI Meeting Notes requires a Business plan or higher (starting around $20/user/month).
 If you're on Plus, Personal, or a Free workspace, you simply can't use it.

 Mac built-in Voice Memos can't grab the other side of the call

 Since macOS Ventura, Voice Memos can transcribe recordings.
 Tempting — until you try it with Zoom or Google Meet and realize it only captures your mic, not what's playing through your speakers.
-Your colleague's voice lives in the system audio channel, which the mic can't see.
+Your colleague's voice lives in the system audio channel, which the mic input simply can't see.

 Bot-style notetakers are awkward to invite

-4 Ways to Auto-Transcribe Meetings on Mac
+The 4 ways to auto-transcribe meetings on Mac

 RouteFree rangeOther side's voiceAuto Notion syncSetup effort

-① Mac built-in (Voice Memos / Notes)Fully free△ Needs virtual audio× Manual copy-paste★★★☆☆
+1. Mac built-in (Voice Memos / Notes)Fully free△ needs virtual audio× manual copy-paste★★★☆☆

-② Notion AI Meeting Notes× Business required◎ Same tool★☆☆☆☆
+2. Notion AI Meeting Notes× Business required◎ same tool★☆☆☆☆

-③ Whisper (local)△ CLI only is free△ Needs virtual audio× Manual copy-paste★★★★★
+3. Whisper (local)△ CLI only is free△ needs virtual audio× manual copy-paste★★★★★

-Route ① Mac built-in (Voice Memos / Notes)
+Route 1: Mac built-in (Voice Memos / Notes)

 Record with Voice Memos, then tap the speech-bubble icon on the recording to view the transcript.
 Zero cost, zero install.

-Route ② Notion AI Meeting Notes (official feature)
+Route 2: Notion AI Meeting Notes (official feature)

 Open a Notion page, type /meet, hit "Start transcribing."
 Recording, transcription, and summary all happen inside Notion.

-Route ③ Whisper (local transcription)
+Route 3: Whisper (local transcription)

 Run OpenAI's Whisper model locally on your Mac.
 The CLI version (pip install route) is free.
 The Mac App Store Whisper Transcription app offers a 7-day trial, then a paid Pro tier (roughly $7/month or a one-time purchase).

-Route ④ Recording + AI minutes app
+Route 4: Recording + AI notes app

 When you stack the four routes and require "audio in → transcript out → Notion saved, all on autopilot," only two routes survive: